wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 1. Configure the migration report path using the `reportPath` value in the `<IS_HOME>/migration-resources/migration-config.yaml` file.

     !!! info
-        This path should be an absolute path.
+        This path should be one of the following:
+          - Create a text file.
+Provide the absolute path for that text file.
+          - Create separate directories to store dry run reports and provide its absolute path.

 2. Run the migration utility with the `dryRun` system property: